Ferguson Township, Centre County, Pennsylvania: Government

 The Township of Ferguson is governed by a five-member Board of Supervisors with two serving at-large and three serving by ward.
 Supervisors each serve four-year terms for a maximum of two-terms before a minimum two-year break.
 The Supervisors are chosen by plurality elections every two years alternating between at-large and ward elections.

 The Township of Ferguson is represented in the Pennsylvania General Assembly by Senate, District 35 and House District 77.
 Federally, the Township of Ferguson is part of Pennsylvania's 15th congressional district.

+Transportation

+The Centre Area Transportation Authority is headquartered in Ferguson Township in Cato Park.
+CATA provides local bus service with fixed routes between Ferguson and the borough of State College as well as College, and Patton Township.

+Ferguson Township was first connected to the main line of the Bellefonte Central Railroad in 1886 at Struble.
+In 1892 an extension connected State College from Struble.
+In 1896 an extension was built to Pine Grove Mills via Bloomsdorf from Struble.
+The Fairbrook Branch was finished in 1930 connecting Struble to Tyrone via Fairbrook and Warriors Mark.

+Pennsylvania Route 45 runs through Ferguson Townships past the communities of Baileyville, Rock Springs, Ramblewood, Fairbrook, and Pine Grove Mills before entering Harris Township at Shingletown.
+Pennsylvania Route 26 enters Ferguson at Tussey Mountain following Slab Cabin Run before passing through Pine Grove Mills, Bloomsdorf, Cato, Pine Hall, and Struble before entering the West End neighborhood of State College.
+U.S. Route 322 Business briefly passes through Ferguson Township along Park Forest, Overlook Heights, and Cherrytown.

+Ferguson Township was once the home of the State College Air Depot in Pine Hall.